 Similar to everyday carry knives, the best tactical flashlight is the one that suits you and your needs best.
 What may be the best tactical flashlight for me may not necessarily be the best tactical flashlight for you.
 For instance, someone on the hunt for an EDC flashlight may prefer a more compact, pocket-friendly model, while a police officer or firefighter may require a much larger, often rechargeable tactical flashlight capable of producing more candlepower and that provides much more functionality such as different brightness settings and a strobe mode.
 People require different things from the tools they carry.
 Keep this in mind as you read through my list below of the best tactical flashlights available right now.

-Another quick note: While we do make a small commission on the Amazon links below some of the tactical flashlights we’ve listed, Amazon most of the time provides a slightly better purchase price, and other times sells the product at nearly half of the original manufacturer’s asking price.
+Another quick note: While we do make a small commission on the Amazon links below some of the tactical flashlights we’ve listed, Amazon most of the time provides a slightly better purchase price, and other times sells the product at nearly half of the original manufacturer’s asking price during special deals and promotions.
 We consider this mutually beneficial — for both us and you, the reader.